jaredbwasserman/web-games/README.md

    1. Scores in View Scores would populate from DB
    1. Flush game score to DB after game socket room no longer exists (last player leaves)
    1. Players table, Scores table, Games table
-1. Test cases
-   1. test disconnect works
-   1. test host can win
-   1. test player can win
-   1. test 3 people where one wins
-   1. test 3 people with timeout
-   1. check die and then disconnect
-   1. check disconnect before die
-   1. tie with 2 people alive 1 dead
-   1. tie with 3 people alive no dead
-   1. test concurrent games
 1. Separate log in from nickname so scores are tied to your real name but you can still use funny nicknames
 1. Start new game with same players functionality
    1. Everyone in the game returns to lobby following a game but it's a new game
    1. Only host would have a button to "New Game with Existing Players" that would appear on the Scores page after a game is over
    1. How to deal with people leaving the Scores page (since it would assign a new socket ID)?
-1. Add unique colors to dogfight instead of self blue enemy red
 1. Get rid of tooltips when game starts
 1. For dogfight, hold down does not work on track pad for firing bullets
-1. Consider making unique colors and tell the player during countdown (or under game timer) what color you are
 1. Display player name above/below plane in dogfight game
 1. Bullets not tied to players except for scoring (so you could theoretically shoot yourself - although maybe not since when you first shoot it's overlapping)
    1. And the game itself could simulate the bullets instead of players doing it for their own bullets